Love the books, even if I was active on the C64 and Amiga scene rather than Atari ST

 things around which my life revolved.
 I dare say there is no better way for a former Atari scener (or even an out-gourded satellite such as myself) to re-live those days

 The best Atari scene book!!

 For once, I am (almost) lost for words by what is nothing less

 than a beautiful and professionally produced product and is certainly worth every penny.

 – Steve Gregory, AtariCrypt

-Beautifully designed, informative and a great and interesting vintage Atari 16-bit book for all who loved this machine and also for those of you that have never seen anything like
+Beautifully designed, informative and a great and interesting vintage Atari 16-bit book for all who loved this machine and also for those of you that have never

 – Darren Doyle, Greyfox